miniflux/v1/docs/multiple-users.markdown

 To create a new database:

-1. Go to the page **preferences > about**
+1. Go to the page **preferences > database**
-2. Scroll-down to the database section
-3. Click on the link "Add a new database"
+2. Click on the link "Add a new database"
-4. Fill the form (db name, the new username and password) and save
+3. Fill the form (db name, the new username and password) and save
-5. If you logout, on the login page you can choose the database you want to use
+4. If you logout, on the login page you can choose the database you want to use

 If you use the cronjob, to select the database, use the parameter `--database` like that: